The crowd outside the Capitol last week included Rep. Bob Good’s district director

 Asked why they stayed after police lost control of the crowd, Adams said, “We were there to support law enforcement and stuff.
 We didn’t stay there a long time.
 When things were really out of control, it was time for us to move on.”

-They had earlier watched President Trump’s speech on the Ellipse, where he exhorted his supporters to go the Capitol and “fight” against Congress certifying his election defeat.
-They then took the Metro to go to the Longsworth House Office building, where Adams said his wife was picking up some materials for work.
+They had earlier watched Trump’s speech on the Ellipse, where he exhorted his supporters to go the Capitol and “fight” against Congress’s certifying his election defeat.
+Adams said they then took the Metro to go to the Longsworth House Office building so that his wife could pick up some materials for work.

-Then they walked to the Capitol lawn.
+Then they walked to the Capitol lawn, he said.

-Adams said he did not believe Trump incited the mob, but that people became aggressive after Senate Majority Leader Mitch McConnell (R-Ky.) condemned efforts to overturn the election results, calling it a “poisonous path,” and after Vice President Pence would not go along with Trump’s directions to invalidate electoral votes.
+Adams said he did not think Trump incited the mob but that people became aggressive after Senate Majority Leader Mitch McConnell (R-Ky.) condemned efforts to overturn the election results, calling it a “poisonous path,” and after Vice President Pence would not go along with Trump’s exhortations to invalidate electoral votes.

 A portion of the crowd chanted, “Hang Mike Pence!”

-Adams also suggested that “antifa” members might have acted as agitators in the crowd, a theory floated by some Republicans for which the FBI has said there is no evidence.
+Adams also suggested that “antifa” members might have acted as agitators in the crowd, a theory floated by some Republicans but for which the FBI has said there is no evidence.

 As party chair in Virginia’s 5th Congressional District, Adams has been a strong supporter of Good’s, including during his bitter primary campaign to defeat former Rep. Denver Riggleman (R) last summer.